enjin/enjin-csharp-sdk/README.md

 {
     public static void Main()
     {
+        // Builds the project client to run on the Kovan test network.
+        // See: https://kovan.cloud.enjin.io to sign up for the test network.
         ProjectClient client = new ProjectClient(EnjinHosts.KOVAN);

+        // Creates the request to authenticate the client.
+        // Replace the appropriate strings with the project's UUID and secret.
         AuthProject req = new AuthProject()
             .Uuid("<the-project's-uuid>")
             .Secret("<the-project's-secret>");

+        // Sends the request to the platform and gets the response.
         GraphqlResponse<AccessToken> res = client.AuthProject(req).Result;

-        if (!res.IsSuccess)
+        // Checks if the request was successful. if (!res.IsSuccess)
         {
             Console.Out.WriteLine("AuthProject request failed");